I’m going to let you in on a secret, you can thank me later.

 That’s a real shame because Cut is the most important factor influencing the brilliance of a diamond, which is what you’re really paying for.

 Brilliance has everything to do with the nature and physics of light.
 Reflection and refraction (remember your high school glass prism experiment) are key to a diamond’s brilliance; it’s all about light passing through and how reflective the diamond is based on the ‘optimum’ measurements.
 However, this is where it gets confusing.

-A GIA report has a Cut grade (only) for round brilliants which comes in five grades: excellent, very good, good, fair and poor.
-The parameters they use for these grades are both theoretical and subjective, though, confusing things even further.
+A GIA report has a Cut grade (only) for round brilliants and it comes in five grades: excellent, very good, good, fair and poor.
+The parameters they use for these grades are both theoretical and subjective, thus confusing things even further.

 To make things simple, avoid anything worse than ‘Very Good’.
 You simply won’t get the brilliance you want.
 No doubt there is good science behind how they derive the Cut grade, but the spectrum is broader than commonly understood.
 Just because two similar diamonds both have an ‘Excellent’ cut grade does not mean they are the same.
 I know, I’m confusing you even further aren’t I?
 Don’t fret, it will make more sense soon.

 Evaluating a diamond purchase isn’t just about the stats, the gimmicky scores or countless derivations of the 4Cs that exist today.
 Like any other specialist, diamond traders are experts in their field for a reason.
 That’s why consumers who spend hours researching diamonds can come out even more confused, ultimately relying on our expert opinions.